Ron Davis (basketball)

-Ronald Howard Davis (born May 1, 1954) is a retired professional basketball small forward who spent three seasons in the National Basketball Association (NBA) as a member of the Atlanta Hawks (1976–77) and the San Diego Clippers (1980–82).
+Ronald Howard Davis (born May 1, 1954) is an American former professional basketball small forward who spent three seasons in the National Basketball Association (NBA) as a member of the Atlanta Hawks (1976–77) and the San Diego Clippers (1980–82).
 He attended Washington State University and was drafted during the fifth round of the 1976 NBA draft by the Hawks.

 Davis played in the Eastern Basketball Association (EBA) / Continental Basketball Association (CBA) for the Anchorage Northern Knights from 1977 to 1980 and during the 1981–82 season, and the Billings Volcanos during the 1982–83 season.
 He won a CBA championship with the Northern Knights in 1980.
 He was selected as the CBA Most Valuable Player in 1980, a member of the All-EBA/CBA First Team from 1978 to 1980 and a member of the All-CBA Second Team in 1982.

+He is the biological father of New York Knicks player Landry Shamet.